friendster analytics

 Free printable feelings charts

-This incentive chart is for picky eaters to encourage them to try new foods.
-Studies show it can take more than 10 attempts at trying a new food before a child may like it.
-This allows parents to reward the behavior of trying the food, while also hopefully increasing the types of things a child is eating.
 Be sure to use a strong reward (perhaps a yummy dessert!) for each time the child tries, until they are more willing to try things.
 Then gradually fade the reward over time.
-I have already gotten my kids to try raw cucumbers, carrots and red pepper and I thought for sure he never would!
-Then even ask for these foods now along with cauliflower, brussel sprouts and broccoli!
+I have already gotten my son to try raw cucumbers, carrots and red pepper and I thought for sure he never would!
+They even ask for these foods now along with cauliflower, brussel sprouts and broccoli!
 Just remember it takes 17 times of trying a new food to start to like it, so don't wait to download these free printable behavior charts to help you get started.

 Enjoy this page?
 Please pay it forward.
 Here's how...